Traci Park

-Traci Park (born 1976) is an American attorney and politician who has served as a member of the Los Angeles City Council for the 11th district since 2022.
+Traci Irene Park (born 1976) is an American attorney and politician who has served as a member of the Los Angeles City Council for the 11th district since 2022.
 Having entered the race to challenge incumbent Mike Bonin, Park won the election for the open seat upon Bonin's announcement of retirement.
-According to the Los Angeles Times, Park is the most conservative member of the Los Angeles City Council.
+She has been described as the most conservative Democrat on the Los Angeles City Council.

 Early life and career

-Park was raised in Downey, California and Apple Valley, California.
+Park was raised in Downey, California, and Apple Valley, California.
 Her mother was a school secretary.

-Park graduated from Johns Hopkins University in 1997 with a Bachelor's degree in History, later graduating from Loyola Law School in 2001 with a Juris Doctor.
+Park graduated from Johns Hopkins University in 1997 with a Bachelor's degree in history and a focus on the history of civil rights, later graduating from Loyola Law School in 2001 with a Juris Doctor.
+According to an interview with Park, she had to borrow money and work two jobs to afford undergraduate school, and then had to borrow more money to go to law school.
+In an interview, Park said she had wanted to be a lawyer since childhood, citing the television shows Matlock and Night Court as influences.
 In 2009, she started working for Burke, Williams and Sorensen, a law firm specializing in public entities.

 Park was a registered Republican before switching to the Democratic Party years prior to her campaign.
+In 2015, Park moved to the Venice neighborhood in Los Angeles, drawn by what she called "the culture, the people and the lifestyle."

 Los Angeles City Council (2022—present)

+Park speaking to the Los Angeles City Council after her election in 2022.